 How to tell if anyone loves you is a pretty loaded question.
 After all, everyone has a different way of saying and showing how they feel about you.
 There’s no singular way to show love and commitment.
 Some people make grand romantic gestures, shower you with gifts and roses and then, after love-bombing you, might disappear.

 And, others prefer smaller, more intimate gestures such as remembering your favorite flavor of popcorn when you go to the movies.
 Maybe they’ll let you pick the music during a road trip, or always text you to ensure you reached home safely.
-That’s not to say those making big gestures are always the sort who gaslight you later; it’s just that it’s always different depending on the level of trust and comfort.
+That’s not to say those making big gestures are always the sort who gaslight you later; it’s just that different people have different ways of showing affection and emotions.

 The behavior of a widower could go a long way in telling you that he is slowly but surely becoming serious about you and wants to build a healthy relationship.
 Maybe he introduces you to his children, maybe he starts opening up to you more.
 Perhaps one day you’ll notice he’s got a photo of you in his wallet.
 You’ll have to look more carefully than usual, to figure out the 5 signs a widower is serious about your relationship.